 Our commitment to engineering excellence is matched only by our company-wide focus on safety.
-This commitment is important to every Raba Kistner employee, to our vendors and partners, and to our clients.
-Our Safety Program, driven by three basic processes — EMPLOYEE TRAINING, SAFETY MEASUREMENTS and CONTINUOUS IMPROVEMENT — is designed to meet the needs of our regular business and yet flexible to address the changing needs of the companies and organizations with which we do business.
+This commitment is important to every Raba Kistner employee, our vendors and partners, and our clients.
+Our Safety Program, driven by three basic processes — Employee Training, Safety Measurements, and Continuous Improvement — is designed to meet the needs of our regular business and yet flexible to address the changing needs of the companies and organizations with which we do business.

 Our Health and Safety Manual identifies more than 30 training programs that provide employees the necessary guidance, standards and procedures needed to perform their jobs.
 Examples of just some of these safety programs include: